-I am an Assistant Professor in the new Department of Biomedical Informatics at Harvard Medical School.
+I am an Assistant Professor in the Department of Biomedical Informatics at Harvard Medical School.
 I completed my postdoctoral training as a Research Associate in the Park Lab at the Center for Biomedical Informatics at Harvard Medical School.
 I received my PhD from the University of Cambridge and was a predoctoral fellow at the European Bioinformatics Institute (EMBL-EBI) in the Functional Genomics Group of Alvis Brazma.

 My long-term goal is to develop computational tools that enable data-driven biomedical research, with a focus on visualization and exploration of genomics and epigenomics data.
 Currently, I am researching and developing novel tools to visualize heterogeneous data from large-scale cancer genomics studies, integration of visual and computational approaches to support sense-making in biology, and software to support reproducible research in epigenomics and genomics.
 My research is funded by NIH/NHGRI, the NIH Common Fund, and the Harvard Stem Cell Institute.

 I am a co-founder and former General Chair of BioVis, the Symposium on Biological Data Visualization, and co-founder of VIZBI, an annual Workshop on Visualizing Biological Data.
 In the past, I served in various leadership roles in the ISCB Student Council of the International Society for Computational Biology and on the Board of Directors of the ISCB.
 Occasionally, I contribute to the Points of View data visualization column in Nature Methods.